AlexanderMattheis/linux-enhancement-scripts/README.md

 **Hint:** The scripts were written with GNU bash (`version 4.4.20(1)-release (x86_64-pc-linux-gnu)`) and Python 3.6.9 or above.
 They were designed for Linux Mint 19.1 Tessa and above.
 I cannot guarantee that they will work on other systems than Linux Mint 19.3 Tricia.
+Probably you have to install further software to run them.

 ## Dated Folder Creator
 Creates a number of folders with the current date and a count with padding in the format `yyyy-MM-dd-[count]`